alanyangrice/RecruitU-Takehome/README.md

 # RecruitU Takehome

 A minimal full-stack MVP to parse a resume, generate a similarity plan, search RecruitU, and score/rank candidates.
+Live demo:

+## How it works

+1) Upload a resume PDF
+2) Backend extracts text and parses fields with OpenAI
+3) A similarity plan is built across company, title, school, and location with tiers 1.0 / 0.75 / 0.5 / 0.25
+4) RecruitU is queried; each candidate is scored and ranked
+5) Frontend displays parsed data, plan, and top results with a Load more button

+## Tech Stack

 ## Quick start